anupavanm/goodbye-repetitive-strain-injury/README.md

 *TMS is a condition that causes real physical symptoms that are not due to pathological or structural abnormalities and are not explained by diagnostic tests.
 In TMS, symptoms are caused by psychological stress.* https://www.tmswiki.org/ppd/An_Introduction_to_Tension_Myositis_Syndrome_(TMS)

-Figuring out that we have TMS is neither Rocket Science nor Understanding this Partial Differential Equation
+Figuring out that most of us suffer from TMS is neither Rocket Science nor complicated as understanding this Partial Differential Equation

 ![picture alt](https://wikimedia.org/api/rest_v1/media/math/render/svg/eb5c0e5ac47c86805713f6143d03bd564cbbf2a1 "Title is optional")